 When the diet mentality is allowed to take over while attempting to bring intuitive eating into your life, it’s an easy step over the line and back into dieting behavior.
 This is why some people find themselves gaining large amounts of weight.
 They begin their intuitive eating path by making all foods permissible.
 This is an appropriate first step.
 But when the diet mentality takes hold, they don’t move from this stage into learning about physical hunger and fullness and starting to connect to their bodies.

 Many of those that quit in frustration early on in the process do so because they aren’t seeing “results”.
 It’s helpful to define what results are when learning intuitive eating.
 First, and most importantly, weight loss is not a result.
-It is a “side effect” of making peace with food and your body, repairing your metabolism, and accepting yourself in the present, regardless of your weight or size.
+If it happens, (which is up to your genetics and dieting history) it is a “side effect” of making peace with food and your body, letting your body do its job, and learning to accept yourself and your body.

 There are several ways intuitive eating can turn into a diet.
 While it’s important to know how it happens so you can see signs and hopefully stop the progression early on, the ideal way of dealing with this problem is to make sure it never gets started.